mre/mre.github.io.v2/blog/2018-fastcat.md

 cat kittens.txt | grep "dog"
 ```

 In this case, if you notice that `cat` is the bottleneck try `fcat` (but first
 try to avoid `cat` altogether).

 With some more work, `fcat` could also be used to directly route packets from one
 network card to another, [similar to netcat](http://nc110.sourceforge.net/).

-# Lessons learned
+### Lessons learned

 * The closer we get to bare metal, the more our hard-won abstractions fall
-  apart and we are back to low level systems programming.
+  apart, and we are back to low-level systems programming.
 * Apart from a fast cat, there's also a use-case for a slow cat: old computers.
   For that purpose, there's... well.. [slowcat](https://grox.net/software/mine/slowcat/).